 Steve Austin and Jamie Sommers are back.
 This time Steve is working security at an International Goodwill Games.
 Oscar goes to his office and is attacked by someone who broke in.
-Later Steve discovers his security clearance was downgraded.
-He and Jamie are told of the incident Oscar had and that person knew about OSI security protocols and that person was also bionic.
+Later Steve discovers that his security clearance has been downgraded.
+He and Jaime are told of the incident that Oscar had, and that the person who broke in knew about OSI security protocols and that person was also bionic.
 So someone is planning something at the Games.
-So while Steve and Jamie try to find out.
-Oscar quits when his nephew was injured and his request that Rudy Wells operate on his is denied.
+So while Steve and Jamie try to find out what is going to happen, Oscar quits the OSI when his nephew is injured, and his request that Rudy Wells operate on his nephew is denied.
 He is later taken captive.
-Steve then goes to the General and tells him they need to put someone at the games and the best person is Kate, Rudy's latest creation.
+Steve then goes to the General and tells him they need to put someone bionic at the games, and the best person is Kate, Rudy's latest creation.
 Written by

 At one point in the movie, Oscar Goldman states that there are only four bionic human beings: Steve Austin, Jamie Sommers, Michael Austin and Kate Mason.
 In the bionic universe there are actually supposed to be six: Barney Miller / Hiller, the Seven Million Dollar Man, (played by Monte Markham) and Andy Sheffield (played by Vincent Van Patten) who became the Bionic Boy in 1976.
 But then again, Barney and Andy may have died somewhere between the 1970's and this movie (1989), leaving indeed only four bionic human beings: Steve Austin, Jamie Sommers, Michael Austin and Kate Mason.
 See more

 Alternating clear/snowing weather during Steve and Jaime's escape from the OSI headquarters.
 See more

 [Steve and Jaime are trying to take an unwilling Oscar away from a bar

 They are cyborgs, would you believe that?
 And they're trying to kidnap me.
 I needs some help.
 Help!